GeunjeLEE/imagepullsecrets-manager/README.md

 By default, if there is no `imagePullSecrets`, it will be created

 if there is `imagePullSecrets`, it will be updated differently depending on the type.<br>
-(imagePullSecrets-manager manages only `secret` created by itself.)
+(imagepullsecrets-manager manages only `secret` created by itself.)
 - ECR
   - If the ECR token expires, update token and replace `imagePullSecrets`.
 - DOCKER